hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 docker push mhoelzl/timeserver:0.0.2
 ```

-Run the following command to update the TimeServer deployment:
+Run the following command to update the time server deployment:

 ```bash
 kubectl apply -f deploy-v2.yaml
 ```

-## Interacting with the TimeServer Pods
+## Interacting with the Time Server Pods

 To get a shell in a pod, run the following command: